 Amy is in customer service at Company A, a decorative tile manufacturer.
 Data showed 80% of past business was from repeat customers, last year they were down 40%.
-The procedure is account representatives handle follow-up with current customers including repeat sales.
+Procedure is account representatives handle follow-up with current customers including repeat sales.
 Amy noticed a pattern in customer calls requesting communication directly with the designers.
 This was not procedure at Company A or any of their competitors.

 Amy remembered a friend, a social worker in intake at a mental health facility and as such had intimate knowledge of “the service” they were providing.
 How could her clients get the creative contact without taking designers from their normal workload?
 Perhaps a dedicated designer in customer service?